ednapiranha/eye/README.md

-# General Toast
+# Eye

-This is a sample micro[b]log app using [meatspace](https://npmjs.org/package/meatspace).
+This is a story-based photoblog app using [meatspace](https://npmjs.org/package/meatspace).

+## What is a story-based photoblog?

+It's my attempt to encourage photographers to include a fantasy/fiction element in their photoblog using narrative.

 ## Installation

 ### Clone the repository

-> git clone -b leveldb git://github.com/ednapiranha/generaltoast.git
+> git clonegit://github.com/ednapiranha/eye.git

 ### Install grunt